Pasta must be an all time favourite in Zen Centres. It hardly matters what kind and it’s always a win-win situation.

 - Medium dice the shitake; snip the porcini, chanterelle or hen of the woods into bite-sized pieces if they are too big.
 Return them to the water they soaked in.

-- In a frying pan, heat up a little olive oil and stir-fry the red onion and bell pepper until caramelized and aromatic.
-Add the garlic and continue to stir-fry until the fragrance is released and the garlic starts to turn golden.
-Sprinkle in two teaspoons of sage, and transfer to a large cooking pot.
+- In a frying pan, heat up a little olive oil and stir-fry the red onion and bell pepper until caramelized.
+Add the garlic and continue to stir-fry until it starts to turn golden.
+Sprinkle in two teaspoons of sage and stir-fry for a few seconds.

-- Pour the water and the liquor from the dried mushrooms into the cooking pot with the fried mushrooms.
-Bring to a boil and whisk in the corn starch dissolved in a little water.
-Stir continuously until it thickens, then add the soy cream.
+- Pour in the milk and soy cream into the cooking pot.
+Bring to a boil and whisk in the corn starch dissolved in water.
+Stir continuously until it thickens.
 Cover, and turn off the flame.

 - Drain the soy slices and squeeze out any excess moisture.
 Heat a little olive oil in the same frying pan over a medium flame and put in the soy slices.
 Stir-fry for a few minutes until they begin to brown on the edges.
 Sprinkle with the soy sauce, a teaspoon of sage, and a dash of cloves.
 Continue to stir-fry until the soy sauce evaporates, about one minute, then add to the mushroom sauce.

 - Meanwhile, bring a large pot of salted boiling water to a rapid boil.
 Drop in the broccoli florets, quickly return to a boil and scoop out with slotted spoon.
 Put the broccoli in a colander to drain.

 - In the same pot of boiling water that the broccoli cooked in, sprinkle in the pasta, stir well and return to a rapid boil over a high flame, turn down the flame, cover loosely and cook until al dente, about 9-10 minutes, depending on the type of pasta.
 Drain, rinse with hot water to remove the starch, then shake off any excess water.

 - Combine the cooked pasta with the broccoli and mushroom sauce.

-- Garnish with parsley and a few twists of freshly ground black pepper.
+- Garnish with parsley and freshly ground black pepper.
+Serve immediately.